 Exposure and Tool Brightness

 Ambient light and matching tool brightness are major considerations.
 If you are light painting in the dark, you have free reign of exposure and flashlight (or light source) brightness settings.
 Your light painting tool brightness (and resulting light trail) needs to be correctly exposed.
 This may require adjusting your flashlight/torch brightness, and/or camera exposure.
 I always recommend using flashlights where you can turn on the flashlight with the last memorised mode/brightness setting.
-Whilst most flashlights have strobe at a fixed brightness, the Light Painting Paradise LightPainter (10% off with code: "Stephen Knight") has adjustable strobe brightness which is incredibly useful as it allow more flexibility - for example you can increase or decrease the strobe brightness to match another flashlight/tool combination that you are using in the same light painting.
-The Ants on a melon RGB Critter is the best option for colour fades or colour effects modes.
-The Noctigon KR1 and Lumintop FW1A(/Pro) with Anduril UI are good options as secondary flashlights with adjustable strobe frequency at fixed brightness.
+The Ants on a melon RGB Critter (5% off with code: "KNIGHT") is the best option for colour fades or colour effects modes.
+The Noctigon KR1, and KR4 with Anduril UI are good options for strobes, as they have a tactical strobe with adjustable frequency (at fixed brightness).
 They are also useful for creating "fairy dust" effects on the slowest party mode setting, or momentary mode at any brightness setting.

 If you want to illuminate the scene with moonlight, or Milky Way "astro" background you will need to use an exposure that lets in more light (e.g. wider aperture, higher ISO, longer exposure) and relatively low flashlight / torch brightness.